dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * uuid: "String"

-    The string value of the uuis parameter, is the UUID of the referenced vCon to be aggregated.
+    The value of the uuid parameter, is the [uuid string value](#uuid) of the referenced vCon to be aggregated.

 The vCon MAY be included in line as the value of the body parameter.
 The encoding parameter MUST be included with the body parameter, if provided, to decribe the encoding of the vCon body.